cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 a number of ticks/seconds where 1000 ticks correspond to a complete rotation of the wheel.
 The values are clamped between -1000 and 1000.

+> **theory**: The **controller API** is the programming interface that gives you access to the simulated sensors and actuators of the robot.
+For example, including the "webots/distance\_sensor.h" file allows to use the `wb_distance_sensor_*()` functions and with these functions you can query the values of the DistanceSensor nodes.
+The documentation on the API functions can be found in Chapter 3 of the `Reference Manual` together with the description of each node.

 %figure "Top view of the e-puck model.
 The green arrow indicates the front of the robot.
 The red lines represent the directions of the infrared distance sensors.
 The string labels corresponds to the distance sensor names."
 ![Top view of the e-puck model.
 The green arrow indicates the front of the robot.
 The red lines represent the directions of the infrared distance sensors.
 The string labels corresponds to the distance sensor names.](png/tutorial_e-puck_top_view.png)
 %end